-Year Ended December 31, Months March 31,
+Year Ended December 31, Three Months Ended March 31,

 1999 2000 2001 2001 2002

-(in millions) (unau udited)
+(in millions) (unaı ıdited)

 Region:

-North Asia : \$ 619.3 \$ 585.4 \$ 553.9 \$ 130.0 \$ 131.2
+North Asia \$ 619.3 \$ 585.4 \$ 553.9 \$ 130.0 \$ 131.2

 Southeast Asia 140.1 119.5 150.3 30.8 43.2

 North America 117.9 155.8 155.9 43.4 35.0

 Other Markets 17.0 19.1 25.5 6.1 6.7

-: \$ 894.3 \$ 879.8 \$ 885.6 \$ 210.3 \$ 216.1

 Revenue generated in North Asia represented 63% of total revenue during the year ended December 31, 2001 and 61% of total revenue during the three months ended March 31, 2002.
 Our operations in Japan generated 92% and 89% of the North Asia revenue during the same respective periods.
+Revenue generated in North America represented 18% of total revenue during the year ended December 31, 2001 and 16% of the total revenue during the three months ended March 31, 2002.
+Our operations in the United States generated 96% and 95% of North American revenue during those periods.
 Revenue from our Southeast Asia operations represented 17% of total revenue during the year ended December 31, 2001 and 20% of total revenue during the three months ended March 31, 2002.
 During the year ended December 31, 2001 and the three months ended March 31, 2002, our operations in Southeast Asia had combined incremental revenue growth in Singapore and Malaysia of \$38.6 million and \$11.0 million compared to the same prior-year period following commencement of operations in December 2000 and November 2001, respectively.
-Revenue generated in North America represented 18% of total revenue during the three months ended March 31, 2002.
-Our operations in the United States generated 96% and 95% of North American revenue during those periods.

 Cost of sales primarily consists of the cost of products purchased from third-party vendors, generally in U.S. dollars, the freight cost of shipping these products to distributors as well as import duties for the products.
 Cost of sales also includes the cost of sales materials sold to distributors at or near cost.
-Sales materials purchased in local currencies.
+Sales materials sold to distributors at or near cost are generally purchased in local currencies.
 Additionally, our technology and telecommunications products and services carry a significantly lower gross margin than our personal care and nutritional products.
 For the professional employer organization, cost of sales includes the direct costs, such as salaries, wages and other benefits, associated with the worksite employees.
 As the sales mix changes between product categories and sales materials, cost of sales and gross profit may fluctuate to some degree due primarily to the margin on each product line.
-Also, as currency exchange rates fluctuate.
+Also, as currency exchange rates fluctuate, our gross margin will fluctuate.

 Distributor incentives, classified as operating expenses, are our most significant expense.
 Distributor incentives are paid to several levels of distributors on each product sale.
 The amount of the incentive paid varies depending on the purchaser's position within our Global Distributor Compensation Plan.
-Distributor incentives are paid monthly and are based upon a distributor's personal and group sales volumes, as well as the group sales volumes, as well as
+Distributor incentives are paid monthly and are based upon a distributor's personal and group sales volumes, as well as the group sales volume of up to six levels of executive distributors in their downline sales organizations.
+Small fluctuations occur in the amount of incentives paid as the network of distributors actively purchasing products changes from month to month.
+However, due to the size of our distributor force of approximately 550,000 active distributors, the fluctuation in the overall payout is relatively small.
+The overall payout averages from 41% to 43% of global product sales.
+Sales materials and starter kits are not subject to distributor incentives.
+In addition, sales to our North American privately-held affiliates were not subject to distributor incentives prior to being acquired by us in 1999.